andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ## Our Constraints

-Things were already up and running - some ideas had already become entrenched.
+(Things were already up and running - some ideas had already become entrenched.
 Bounded Contexts were not there, "Domains and sub-domains" were identified at object level than by the model - E.g. Case, People, Material.
-The SPLIT was wrong ****
+The SPLIT was wrong)

-The "domain" was co-owned (courts and prosecutor)  AND the PROCESS spanned multiple organisations *****
+We had to support a full-lifecycle view - justice end-to-end.
+The "domain" was co-owned (courts and prosecutor)  AND the PROCESSES entailed spanned multiple organisations.
+We were tasked with building a collection of systems which met the needs of two different stakeholders - the State Prosecutor, and the Courts System

-Constantly having to battle with businesss quick wins and resulting tactical solutions incurred so much debt in code.
+We had to "modernise justice" as we did it, within a publicly funded program of work.
+Constantly having to battle with businesss against "quick" wins (from which the resulting tactical solutions had incurred a great deal of debt in the code) and instead efficiently find the "real" wins.

 The scale - it was a massive piece of work, being built by multiple (how many?) teams in parallel, staffed from multiple partners.
 (Different roles thought in different ways - e.g. Devs, BAs, Data Architects, Software Architects, etc. Find something which ties all this together (-> DOMAIN VISION))